Cylinders in canonical del Pezzo fibrations: Examples

-Here ``$\circ$" means a $(-2)$-curve on $\wS _{\kc}$ and ``$\bullet$" means a $(-1)$-curve on $\wS _{\kc}$.
-By Theorem \ref{main(1-3)}(4) combine with above dual graph, $S$ contains a cylinder if only and if $x_2$ is of $A_2^-$-type on $S$.
-By the easy computing, we see that the exceptional curve by the minimal resolution at $x_2 \in \bP (1,1,1,2)$ can be written locally as follows:
+By Theorem \ref{main(1-3)}(4) combined with the above dual graph, $S$ contains a cylinder if and only if $p_1$ is of type $A_2^-$ on $S$.
+By easy computation, we see that the exceptional curve by the minimal resolution at $p_1 \in S$ can be written locally as follows: